Cardiff Metropolitan University

 Big Pit is a real colliery.
 It was the place of work for hundreds of men, women and children for over 200 years This visit gives you a fascinating opportunity to explore what their life was like.
 The guided tours, conducted by experienced colliery personnel, last just under an hour.
 A further 20 minutes or so is taken in 'kitting up' with helmet and cap lamp, collecting contraband (cigarettes, matches, mobile phones, battery-operated equipment etc.) and riding through the shaft.
 The tour begins with a 300ft (90m) descent down the mineshaft by pit cage.
 You can also visit the original Big Pit colliery buildings around the site, including the Fan House, Blacksmith's Forge, Stables and Winding Engine House.

-Bristol & SS Great Britain (3 week course)
+Bristol & Clifton Suspension Bridge (3 week course)

 Our visit to Bristol begins with a chance to view and walk across the Clifton Suspension Bridge, built by the renowned engineer Isambard Kingdom Brunel.
 Following this we will visit another of Brunel’s achievements, the SS Great Britain, the first iron hulled ship to cross the Atlantic.
 There will be free time to visit the large recently constructed indoor shopping centre, Cabot Circus, or else to follow the ‘Banksie trail’ and see some of the street art in the city, or to visit the city museum.